jipconan/jippie-e-commerce-app/README.md

 You can access the deployed URL at [Jippie E-Commerce](https://jippie-e-commerce-app.onrender.com/).

+## Access Merchant Page

+You can access the Merchant page at [Merchant Page](https://jippie-e-commerce-app.onrender.com/merchant).

+- I removed the merchant button just recently.
+- Don't delete my products using this link haha.
+Please haha.
+- This removal is to prevent people deleting the products away from the deployed url.
+- After learning how to do login authentication console for merchant page, it will be added back.

 ## Website Screenshots

 |                             **Landing Page**                              |                           **Store Page**                            |                  **Merchant** Page                   |